Prayer Series: Power of Prayers

 - Prayer is a request to God for something on our behalf.

-- Prayer is food for thought that fills up our hungry spirit.
+- Prayer is food for thought that fills up our hungry spirits.

-- Prayer is the medium of communication between us and God.
+- Prayer is the medium of communication between God and us.

 - Prayer is a token of thanks to our Almighty God.